awanmbandi/realworld-microservice-projects/Anthos/anthos-gke-eks-aks-project/README.md

 ```
 ![DeployACMPackage](https://github.com/awanmbandi/realworld-microservice-projects/blob/zdocs/images/Screen%20Shot%202023-10-31%20at%205.55.07%20PM.png)

-- Confirm that The Voting and Result LoadBalancer Services were created successfully
+- Confirm that The `Voting` and `Result` LoadBalancer Services were created successfully
+- Confirm that The postgresql`db` and `redis` Cluster IP Services were created successfully
-- Also the various Deployments
+- Also Confirm that the various Deployments succeded as well
 ![DeployACMPackage](https://github.com/awanmbandi/realworld-microservice-projects/blob/zdocs/images/Screen%20Shot%202023-10-31%20at%206.04.56%20PM.png)

 - Navigate to `LoadBalancers` in `EC2` and You'll see the two Loadbalancers